openedx/docs.openedx.org/source/developers/references/developer_guide/architecture.rst

 Mobile Apps
 ===========

-The Open edX project includes a mobile application, available for iOS and Android, that allows learners to watch course videos and more.
+The Open edX project includes a mobile application, available for `iOS`_ and `Android`_, that allows learners to watch course videos and more.
 The Open edX community is actively enhancing the mobile apps.

 =========